-Every year, about 20,000 tonnes of gift paper are used in France and only half is properly recycled.
-To solve this problem, why not switch to an eco-responsible gift packaging method?
-The furoshiki is the new zero-waste alternative to wrap gifts without polluting.
-Say goodbye to the pile of torn wrapping paper that clutters the room during the holiday season.
+Each year, around 20,000 tonnes of gift wrapping paper is used in France and only half is properly recycled.
+To solve this problem, why not switch to an eco-responsible gift wrapping method?
+The furoshiki is the new zero-waste alternative for wrapping your gifts without polluting.
+Say goodbye to the pile of torn wrapping paper that clutters the room at the holiday season.

 Of Japanese origin, furoshiki is a piece of fabric traditionally used to wrap gifts and objects.
 Specifically, furoshiki is the name of the folding technique used to wrap his gift in fabric.
 Furoshiki is also called "origami of fabric" because the methods of folding are very varied.

 Pack your gifts in a zero waste way, nothing is simpler and in addition, the rendering is super pretty!